 Not everyone qualifies.
 Piggyback mortgages can be risky for lenders.
 Without PMI, there is an increased risk of a financial loss.
 This is why they’re typically only granted to applicants with superb credit.
-Even if it’s the best option, there’s no guarantee a lender will agree to a piggyback loan scenario.
+Even if it’s the best option, there’s no guarantee that a lender will agree to a piggyback loan scenario.
 You’ll see whether the cards are stacked in your favor by going through the process of getting preapproved for your home loan.

 Additional closing costs and fees.
 One major downfall of a piggyback loan is that there are always two loans involved.
 This means a homebuyer will have to pay closing costs and fees on two loans at closing.
 While the down payment may be smaller, the additional expenses might outweigh the initial savings.

 Savings could end up being minimal or lost.
 Before deciding on a piggyback loan arrangement, a homebuyer may want to estimate the potential savings.
 While this type of loan has the potential to save money in the beginning, homeowners could end up paying more as the years and payments go on, especially because second mortgages tend to have higher interest rates.

-To quickly find an answer, make sure the monthly payment of the second mortgage is less than the applicable PMI would have been on a different type of loan.
+To quickly make an assessment, make sure the monthly payment of the second mortgage is less than the applicable PMI would have been on a different type of loan.